Gagan-Saini-GS/notes/First-Semester/CN/Unit-1.md

 ✅ **Security** – Helps define secure communication and encryption methods.
 ✅ **Scalability** – Supports network growth and expansion.
 ✅ **Cost-effectiveness** – Reduces costs by ensuring compatibility with existing infrastructure.

+### Different b/w Protocols and Network Standards

+→ It's like you are going to a school and school has a fixed uniform standards (as Network standard) and the colors of uniform is the part such colors in protocol.

 ---